 Without national climate policy, regional efforts sprout up

-Despite the federal government's inability to enact comprehensive climate legislation to mandate a reduction in greenhouse gas emissions, much of the United States is moving forward to address climate change.
+Despite the federal government's ability to enact comprehensive climate legislation to mandate a reduction in greenhouse gas emissions (the IRA should lead to emissions reductions, but to not mandate it), much of the United States is moving forward to address climate change.

 There are 3 Regional Programs committed to greenhouse gas reduction which together represent 23 states and 4 Canadian provinces, and account for half the US population and more than a third of US greenhouse gas emissions.